bytebase/bytebase.com-old/content/blog/integrate-sql-review-into-github.md

 ### Pros and Cons

-✅ **Free.** Users can use the GitHub Action for free.
+✅ **Free.** Users can use GitHub Action for free.

 ✅ **Lightweight.** Users don't need to deploy any additional components, just generate a single file in the code repository and activate it.

-✅ **Multiple database types are supported at the same time.** You need to explicitly specify the database type by file path to support multiple database SQL Review at the same time.
+✅ **Multiple database types are supported at the same time.** You need to explicitly specify the database type by file path to support SQL Review for multiple databases at the same time.

 ❌ **More complex configuration.** Initial configuration or updating SQL Review rules is more complex due to the need to manually edit YAML.